 “A fully immersive, intricately crafted story inspired by the pages of history.
 In Pheby, Sadeqa Johnson has created a woman whose struggle to survive and to protect the ones she loves will have readers turning the pages as fast as their fingers can fly.
-Simply enthralling.” – Lisa Wingate, #1 New York Times Bestselling Author of Before We Were Yours and The Book of Lost Friends.
+Simply enthralling.” —Lisa Wingate, #1 New York Times bestselling author of Before We Were Yours

-Born on a plantation in Charles City Virginia, Pheby Delores Brown has lived a privileged life.
-Shielded by her mother’s position as the plantation’s medicine woman, and cherished by the Master’s sister, she is set apart from the others on the plantation, belonging to neither world.
+Born on a plantation in Charles City, Virginia, Pheby Delores Brown has lived a relatively sheltered life.
+Shielded by her mother’s position as the estate’s medicine woman and cherished by the Master’s sister, she is set apart from the others on the plantation, belonging to neither world.

 Sadeqa Johnson is the award-winning author of four novels.
 Her accolades include the National Book Club Award, the Phillis Wheatley Book Award, and the USA Best Book Award for Best Fiction.
 She is a Kimbilio Fellow, former board member of the James River Writers, and a Tall Poppy Writer.
 Originally from Philadelphia, she currently lives near Richmond, Virginia, with her husband and three children.
 To learn more, visit SadeqaJohnson.net.